mendesfsweden/milestone-project1/README.md

 <a href="https://validator.w3.org/" target="_blank">W3C HTML Validator:<a/> Used it to check the site's HTML document markup validity and it's functionality.<br>
 <a href="https://jigsaw.w3.org/css-validator/" target="_blank">W3C CSS Validator:<a/> Used it to check the site's CSS document markup validity and it's functionality.

+## Deployment

+The project is hosted at GitHub, directly from the master branch.
+For that reason, any new changes commited will update the project automatically.

 ## Credits